 Consider a variety of serif, san serif and script fonts.
 Does the client like straight-laced fonts that show seriousness?
 Or do they go for the scripty, handwritten ones that show they’re playful and welcoming?
 Is the photography they’re using professional or whimsical?
 This will help you figure out the tone of the design pieces.

 Doing it right: Create a mood board.
 Pinterest makes it super easy, but you can also create a mood board on a bulletin or cork board.
 Tear out ideas from magazines, grab color swatches from a paint store and anything else that inspires you such as pieces of fabric or postcards.
 Start with a color, then add fonts or type treatments.
 Look for photos that illustrate the perfect customer.
 It’s just like putting together an outfit or decorating a room.

 Is the goal 4,000 subscribers?
 Do they want to increase their sales by 10 percent?
 If you’re only designing a new logo for them, there may not be any measurable results—so ask how the new logo will be used and how it fits into their new business plan.

 Get more details: Do they have a call to action?
 Are they looking for customers to click through to buy their product, sign up for a course or make a phone call?

 Get more details: Define whether the design budget is separate from the web development piece.
 Does the budget include any copywriting or photography?
 Do materials need to be printed?
 If so, has this been costed?

-Ask if who’ll be the main contact person for the project, and who will have final sign-off on all materials.
+Ask who will be the main contact person for the project, and who will have final sign-off on all materials.

 Get more details: If anyone else is to be included on approvals, make sure to get their name, email address, and phone number.